WUPPDR administers housing and rental programs throughout its six-county region to improve quality of existing rental

 Housing and Rental Rehabilitation

-To qualify for any of the Housing Rehabilitation Programs, properties must be located within the governmental jurisdiction, households must meet income guidelines, and properties must be owner-occupied.
+To qualify for any of the Housing Rehabilitation Programs, properties must be located within the targeted jurisdiction, households must meet income guidelines, and properties must be owner-occupied.
 Depending upon the year the property was built, the applicant may be required to comply with Federal Lead-Based Paint and/or State Historical Preservation regulations.

 To qualify for the program, total household income may not exceed 80% of the area median income by family size.
 For households that earn between 51% and 80% of the area median, 60% of the cost of the project is provided in grant funds with the balance from a MSHDA low-interest loan or homeowner contribution.
 For households that earn below 50% of the area median income, a grant for 100% of the project is provided through the program.

 Applications for the programs are accepted on an ongoing basis but applicants are selected at a specified time through a lottery process.
 Applications can be mailed upon request or can be found below, printed off, filled out and mailed in to our office.
 Please use the County specific Housing Rehabilitation Program Application below to apply.

 Click Here for a printable tri-fold brochure that explains program benefits and requirements in a convenient format.